 The majority of written records are from the so-called Classic Period, which includes 250 BC per year 900 d.
 C. It was the period of maximum splendor of the Mayan civilization, of the great lineages, battles, art, discoveries, advances, developments ...

-La deed as knowledge, it has not been available to all humans in our History.
+La deed As knowledge, it has not been available to all humans in our history.
 It was an art for a select few, all belonging to the ruling elite, of course.
-The princes learned the art of writing, were blessed with this gift of the gods.
+The princes and noble craftsmen learned the art of writing, they were blessed with this gift of deities.

-Notaries in the Mayan world signed some of their works.
-They recreated and adorned so much in their calligraphy that sometimes it has become difficult to compare glyphs of the same meaning (equal in spelling).
-Within Mayan cosmology, the god of wisdom, knowledge, arts and writing is represented by a mono.
+Scribes in the Mayan world signed some of his works, just as painters do today.
+His calligraphies were so much recreated and adorned that it has sometimes become difficult to compare glyphs of the same meaning (same in spelling).
+Within Mayan cosmology, the deity of wisdom, knowledge, arts and writing is represented by a monkey.

 I love this monkey projection, since I see the human being as resated monkeys.